 Results

 A total of 397 dogs were included.
 A total of 27 error messages occurred and all but one were resolved as described in the methods section.
 The demographics information of the study population is reported in Table 1.
 Healthy dogs were significantly younger than sick dogs (P < 0.001).
-Of these 397 dogs, 277 belonged to the study group and 120 to the healthy group.
+Of the 397 dogs, 277 belonged to the study group and 120 to the healthy group.
 The reference interval for healthy dogs was established between 1 and 8 mm/h (median 1 mm/h).
 Sick dogs showed a significantly faster ESR (median 10 mm/h, IQR 22.5 mm/h) than healthy dogs (median 1 mm/h, IQR 2.75 mm/h; P < 0.001; Fig.2).
 Of the 120 healthy dogs, only 3 dogs (2%) had HiESR; whereas of the 277 sick dogs, 118 had a normal ESR.

 The correlations between the selected parameters are reported in Table 2.
 ESR correlated positively with fibrinogen, CRP and NLR and negatively correlated with A/G; ESR and fibrinogen showed the highest correlation coefficient value highlighting a moderate positive correlation (Fig.3).